humphreybc/uxdesignday/README.md

 Global changes should be tested in the 'beta' branch first (beta.uxdesignday.org) before being deployed to master (uxdesignday.org).

 Lastly, the domain name uxdesignday.com just redirects to uxdesignday.org.

+Note: The UTF-8 charset is set in the HTTP header on the server, so if you see funny characters instead of smart quotes, everything should be okay when pushed up.

 ### Dependencies